 You can contact Flatex via:

-The email support gives relevant answers as well.
-The speed is also great as we got answers within 1 day.
+Email support also provided relevant answers.
+The response time was also great as we got answers within 1 day.

-Customer service is available from Monday to Friday 8:00 AM to 10:00 PM in the GMT+1 time zone if you are already a Flatex user.
-If you are not yet a customer the opening hour is from 8:00 AM to 8:00 PM Monday to Friday.
-We missed the 24/7 availability and a live chat service would also be helpful.
+Customer service is available from Monday to Friday, 8 a.m. to 10 p.m. in the GMT+1 time zone if you are already a Flatex customer, but only until 8 p.m. if you are not yet a client.
+We missed 24/7 availability, and a live chat service would also be helpful.